We love produce and love to share the good eating with our community!

 Dandelion Organic Delivery is dedicated to providing beautiful, fresh and delicious organic produce directly to people’s homes.
-Our convenient and affordable service saves our customers time, money, and gasoline while enhancing their healthy lifestyle.
-We promote sustainability by sourcing produce from local growers, encouraging the growth of the organic food industry and reducing our environmental impact at every opportunity.
-We make every effort to support the local community and listen to the needs of our customers.
-Our vision is to create a viable business that is in harmony with the environment, community and our shared desire for well being.
+Our super convenient and affordable service not only saves our customers time, money, and gasoline it also makes it really easy to eat fresh whole foods.
+Kids are super excited to see what came to the door!
+Families are inspired to eat fresh foods.
+We source from local growers first.
+We prioritze reducing our environmental impact at every opportunity.
+We make every effort to provide the best customer service possible.
+Our dream and vision is to create a viable business that is in harmony with the environment, community and our shared desire for well being.

 To our health and happiness!